Fiat, Chrysler CEO says Detroit-area car plant to shut 30 days

-MILAN/DETROIT, Jan 29 (Reuters) - Chrysler and Fiat SpA Chief Executive Officer Sergio Marchionne said on Wednesday the Sterling Heights, Michigan, car assembly plant will be shut for 30 days to prepare the Detroit-area plant for production of the new version of the midsize sedan Chrysler 200.
+MILAN/DETROIT (Reuters) - Chrysler and Fiat SpA FIA.MI Chief Executive Officer Sergio Marchionne said on Wednesday the Sterling Heights, Michigan, car assembly plant will be shut for 30 days to prepare the Detroit-area plant for production of the new version of the midsize sedan Chrysler 200.

 The new car, which is key to Chrysler’s return as a viable competitor in the big U.S. midsize sedan market, will begin selling near the end of the first quarter, Marchionne said.